yamangit/Kubernetes/README.md

    cd bash_files
    ```

 4. The first step is to run the "on_all_nodes.sh" command on all the nodes in your cluster, which will provide you with useful information about each individual node.
-Once you have this information, you can then execute the "hosts.ini.sh" file on your Ansible controller node by inputting the data gathered from the output of the "on_all_nodes.sh" command.
+Once you have this information, you can then execute the "hosts.ini.sh" file on your Ansible controller node and enter the data gathered from the "on_all_nodes.sh" command.
    ```sh
    bash on_all_nodes.sh
    ```